Installation

 Our countertop units have an inlet hose with a "diverter" on one end that connects to the faucet of the kitchen sink.
 The normal aerator already on your faucet is replaced with the new diverter which has a built-in aerator of its own.

 The threads on a kitchen sink faucet can vary, so thread adaptors are provided with your unit.
+(Hardware stores may have additional options.)
 Simply unscrew the current aerator and screw on the diverter, using a thread adaptor if necessary.
-Tighten enough to prevent leakage from the diverter when the water is turned on.
+Tighten enough to prevent leakage from the diverter when the water is turned on. ("Plumbers' tape" wrapped around the threads makes a better seal.)

 The water purifier is placed at the side of the sink, so the attached spout dispenses the water over the sink.
-There is a small pin on the diverter that is used to open the valve inside and route COLD WATER to the unit.
+There is a lever on the diverter that is used to open the valve inside and route COLD WATER to the unit.

 DO NOT RUN HOT WATER THROUGH THE SYSTEM.
-Hot water can damage and shorten the life of carbon.
+Very hot water can damage and shorten the life of carbon.

-Then the small bar that serves as a handle for opening and shutting the valve is turned clockwise to penetrate the cold water line with the needle, through which the water will be drawn.
-Once the line is pierced, the valve can be opened or shut by turning the little handle one way or the other.
+With the saddle valve, the small bar that serves as a handle for opening and shutting the valve is turned clockwise to penetrate the copper cold water line with the needle, through which the water to the unit will be drawn.
+Once the line is pierced, the valve can be opened or shut if necessary by turning the little handle one way or the other.

 A 1/4" hose is to be connected to the saddle valve at one end and to the inlet of the system at the other end.
 Remove the nut (a threaded piece with a hole in it) from the saddle valve.
 Insert the hose through the hole in the nut with the threaded end toward the end of the hose.